YoungjaeLee/kubernetes/README.md

 The main working branch is `qos-master`, which is periodically synced with the upstream master branch by rebase.

+You can find its design proposal at [here](https://github.com/YoungjaeLee/community/blob/live-inplace-vertical-scaling/contributors/design-proposals/live-and-inplace-vertical-scaling.md)

 ----

 ## Getting started.